|Building Permit Application||For any new construction or remodeling of existing buildings|

 Site Plan Approval

 The Sevierville Regional Planning Commission must approve any proposed commercial, industrial, multi-family, planned unit or public building development within the City of Sevierville.
 A registered professional in the State of Tennessee must prepare the site plan.
-Five (5) copies of the site plan must be submitted to planning staff, no less than fifteen (20) days prior to the next scheduled Planning Commission meeting.
+Five (5) copies of the site plan must be submitted to planning staff, no less than twenty (20) days prior to the next scheduled Planning Commission meeting.
 Planning Commission meetings are regularly scheduled for the first Thursday of each month.
 Contact City Planning Staff for meeting times and a copy of the Development Review Process and Guidelines.

 The Department of Code Enforcement reviews and approves building plans, issues permits and provides inspection services.
 All new and remodeling construction requires a building permit.
 Plans must be submitted in accordance with the Policy on Requirements for Stamped or Sealed Drawings.
 Plans will be reviewed and corrected, with one (1) corrected set of plans returned to the applicant when the permit is picked up and fees paid.
 This process usually takes ten (10) to fourteen (14) working days.
 In addition to building permits, the Dept. of Code Enforcement issues the following permits: Sign Permits; Structure Moving Permits; Demolition Permits and Temporary Structure Permits.
 Contact the Dept. of Code Enforcement Staff for more information or permit applications.